 NOTE: The question paper shall consist of three sections (Sec.-A, Sec.-B and Sec.-C).
 Sec.-A shall contain ten objective type questions of one marks each and student shall be required to attempt all questions Sec.-B shall contain ten short answer type question of four marks each and student shall be required to attempt any five question.
-Sec.-C shall contain eight descriptive type questions of ten marks each and students shall be required to attempt any four questions.
-Question shall be uniformly distributed from the entire syllabus.
+Sec.-C shall contain eight descriptive type questions of ten marks each and students shall be required to attempt distributed from the entire syllabus.
 The previous year paper /model paper can be used as a guideline and the following syllabus should be strictly followed while setting the question paper.